Puberty myths your child needs debunked

 Myth: Wet dreams aren’t normal

 Fact: Wet dreams, or nocturnal emissions, are when people ejaculate or secrete vaginal fluids during sleep – and they are completely normal.
 They might have been dreaming about something sexually pleasurable, or they might not remember their dreams at all.
 Wet dreams during puberty are not only normal, but they can also be quite common (although not everyone will have them).

 Myth: Puberty means you’ll develop crushes on people

 Fact: While a lot of people will experience their first crushes during puberty, not everyone will.
 Some people might get crushes earlier in life, some might a little later, some much later – and some never will!
 All are normal, and there’s nothing wrong with how it happens for each individual.

 Myth: Acne is caused by bad food and being unclean

 Fact: While hygiene and eating well are always important, pimples can be unavoidable due to hormonal changes during puberty.
 As the body develops, these hormones stimulate the sebaceous glands to make more sebum, and the glands can become overactive.
 Too much sebum can clog the pores with oil and lead to acne.
-If pimples or acne are causing any distress or self-consciousness, talk to a trusted adult or your doctor.
+If pimples or acne are causing any distress or self-consciousness, talk to a trusted adult or a doctor.